sapegin/washingcode-book/manuscript/book.md

 ### Beware of the mutating methods

-Unfortunately, not all array methods in JavaScript are returning a new array without modifying the original one.
+Unfortunately, not all array methods in JavaScript return a new array without modifying the original one.
 [Some methods _mutate_](https://doesitmutate.xyz/) the original array in place.

 Consider this example: